-B. Citizen's Request for Reconsideration Of Materials
+D. Citizen's Request for Reconsideration Of Materials

-This request will be reviewed by the Library Board and the complainant will be informed of its decision.
+inis request will be reviewed by the Library Board and the complainant will be informed of

+its decision.

 Date

 Author

 Title

 Request initiated

 by

 Telephone number Street

 Address

 City & State Zip

-Are you a registered borrower of this Library
+Are you a registered borrow ver of this Library ?

 Complainant represents: Self

 Organization

 Organization Name

+1. What is your objection to space is required, use the b Please be specific; cite pages.
+If additional sheet.)

-What do you feel might be the result of r eading or using this material?
+2. What do you feel might be the result of re eading or using this material?

+Why?

-3. Did you read or examine the material the If not, which parts did you read?
+3. Did you read or examine the material tho roughly?

+If not, which parts did yo u read?

-4. In your judgment, is the material of any v value?
+4. In your judgment, is the material of any v alue?

+5. Additional comments

-Signature of Complainant
+Signature of Complainan

-C. Officer's Request for Confidential Library Information
+E. Officer's Request for Confidential Library Information

 - a.
 Request Guidelines - i.
 This is a request under the Illinois Library Records Confidentiality Act, 75 ILCS 70/1 et seq. for information contained in the Library's registration and/or circulation records. - ii.
 My request for information is limited to identifying a "suspect, witness, or victim of a crime." - iii.
-As the basis for this request, I represent the following:

-- 1. I am a sworn law enforcement officer. - 2.
+As the basis for this request, I represent the following: - 1.
+I am a sworn law enforcement officer. - 2.
 As a result of an emergency where I believe there is imminent danger of physical harm, it is impractical to secure a Court Order for the identification information. - iv.
 The information I request relates to the following (Description of information sought):

-Officer's acknowledgment - I acknowledge receipt from the Library of the information I requested.
+Officer's acknowledgment I acknowledge receipt from the Library of the information I requested.

-Officer's printed name Officer's Agency/Department Officer's signature Officer's badge number Time signed Date signed
+Officer's printed name Officer's Agency/Department Officer's signature

+Officer's badge number Time signed Date signed